NASA-NJU/FlyMon/p4src/README.md

 * Please checkout to the `stackable_cmug` branch to see the cross-stacking version of FlyMon, which includes 9 CMU-Groups.
 * Please checkout to the `strawman_solution` branch to see the strawman solution.

+NOTE That all IDs are start of 1, except for memory idx.